zuri-training/Animation-Library---Team-92-Repo/ReadMe.md

 ## Contribution
- Pull request is the way to go and make sure to use standalized class-names.
+ If you want to contribute to this project,a pull request is the way to go and make sure to use standalized class-names.

 **You can view more about the Moov documentation on the [website](https://tallman98.github.io/Moov-Product/)**